-Member's Name Executive Status Independence Status Anthony Hartnell- Chair (resigned 7 February 2022) Non-Executive Non-independent Sean Mulhearn - Chair (appointed as Chair on 7 February 2022) Non-Executive Independent Peter Kazacos Non-Executive Independent Nicholas Hartnell (appointed 25 May 2022) Non-Executive Non-independent
+Member's Name Executive Status Independence Status Sean Mulhearn - Chair Non-Executive Independent Peter Kazacos Non-Executive Independent Nicholas Hartnell Non-Executive Non-independent

 The Audit and Risk Committee has three members and consists only of Non-Executive Directors.
-During the period of 7 February 2022 to 25 May 2022, the Audit and Risk Committee consisted of two members.
 The Chair of the Committee is an independent Director and is not the Chair of the Board.
 The majority of the Committee members are independent.